 Indemnity.

-Whitehat shall hold harmless and indemnify Protocol Community, Protocol Community Members, their Affiliates, and their respective Representatives (collectively, the “Indemnitees”) from and against any Damages that are directly or indirectly suffered or incurred at any time following the Eligible Funds Rescue by any of the Indemnitees or to which any of the Indemnitees may otherwise directly or indirectly become subject at any time and which arise directly or indirectly from or as a result of, or are directly or indirectly connected with: (a) any material misrepresentation, inaccuracy, or omission in connection with any of the representations and warranties made by Whitehat; or (b) any material breach or non-performance of the Agreement by Whitehat; provided that, the aggregate maximum amount of payment owed by the Whitehat under this Section 6.1(a) shall be limited to the amount of the Bounty due and actually received by the Whitehat hereunder.
+Whitehat shall hold harmless and indemnify Protocol Community, Protocol Community Members, their Affiliates, and their respective Representatives (collectively, the “Indemnitees”) from and against any Damages that are directly or indirectly suffered or incurred at any time following the Eligible Funds Rescue by any of the Indemnitees or to which any of the Indemnitees may otherwise directly or indirectly become subject at any time and which arise directly or indirectly from or as a result of, or are directly or indirectly connected with:

+any material misrepresentation, inaccuracy, or omission in connection with any of the representations and warranties made by Whitehat; or

+any material breach or non-performance of the Agreement by Whitehat,

+provided that, the aggregate maximum amount of payment owed by the Whitehat under this Section 7.1(a) shall be limited to the amount of the Bounty due and actually received by the Whitehat hereunder.
 In the event that no payment has been made to the Whitehat, the Whitehat’s indemnity obligation shall reduce the amount of the Bounty otherwise owed to the Whitehat.

 Arbitrable Disputes.